-Formally established in 1988, Red Ribbon Week encourages students to pursue healthy, drug-free lives.
-New themes are developed each year at the national, state and local levels, prompting schools to organize youth forums, health lessons, Spirit Day events, role-playing skits, art projects and other activities.
+Red Ribbon Week is the largest program of its kind in the nation, encouraging students to pursue healthy, drug-free lives.
+It was established in 1988, but a new theme is unveiled every year, prompting schools to organize youth forums, health lessons, Spirit Day events, role-playing skits, art projects and other activities.

 If you’re a student, educator or otherwise connected to a neighborhood school, chances are you’re familiar with Red Ribbon Week.
 But you might not be aware of its origin — specifically the story of the man who inspired the campaign.